-- A. Policies;
+- A. Policies:

 - B. Timing of the implementation of the plan;

 - C. Timing of development;

 - D. Timing of rezoning; and

-- E. Development of patterns.
+- E. Development of patterns:

+- F. Land uses; and

+- G. Densities or intensities.

 "Conservation easement" means a non-possessing interest in land which restricts the manner in which the land may be developed in an effort to reserve natural resources for future use.